Bicycle Maintenance Steps for Beginners

 Squeaky Brakes

-• Clean brake pads and rim surfaces.
+• Clean the brake pads and the rim or rotor surface.

 Grinding Gears